rixx/books.rixx.de/data/reviews/jo-walton/my-real-children/index.md

   rating: 5
 ---

 This review is biased.
 Of course, all my reviews are biased, what else are they there for?
-But this one feels more biased than most. **My Real Children** by *Jo Walton* came recommended by a friend who said “if you ever feel the need to bawl your eyes out”, when I mentioned that I had planned to read something by Jo Walton.
+But this one is more biased than most. **My Real Children** by *Jo Walton* came recommended by a friend who said “if you ever feel the need to bawl your eyes out”, when I mentioned that I had planned to read something by Jo Walton.